PRACTICE AREA

 FEHA applies to employers with at least 5 employees.
 The state law is enforced by the Department of Fair Employment and Housing (DFEH), which processes complaints.

-What Are Some Examples of Discrimination in the Workplace?
+What Are Some Examples of Discrimination in the Workplace That an Employment Discrimination Lawyer in San Diego Can Help Me With?

 Unlawful discrimination happens when you experience negative effects or unequal or unfair treatment based on your protected characteristics.
 Discrimination can take many forms: direct or indirect, intentional or unintentional.